kilted2000/kilted2000/README.md

 - 🌱 I'm always **thinking about how to use tech to solve problems**

-- 👨‍💻 Check out my projects are available at [https://richardwhittingtondev.com](https://richardwhittingtondev.com)
+- 👨‍💻 Check out more of my projects are available at [https://richardwhittingtondev.com](https://richardwhittingtondev.com)

 - 💬 Ask to me about **how I use my coding and design skills to help solve your business problems**